sighupio/fury-kubernetes-monitoring/katalog/thanos/README.md

 ### Accessing Thanos frontend UI

-You can access the Thanos dashboard by port-forwarding the service `thanos-query-frontend` on port 9093:
+You can access the Thanos dashboard by port-forwarding the service `thanos-query-frontend` with:

 ```shell
 kubectl port-forward svc/thanos-query-frontend 9090:9090 --namespace monitoring